 My track record of language-learning failure showed me that learning French was not a task to be taken lightly.
 What gave me the hope to succeed in spite of all of my failures was the realization that I had learned English quickly and easily as a child, and that I did so faster and better than most other children.
 I reasoned that since there was nothing inherently more difficult about learning French than learning English, it must be possible for me to learn French too.

-I have heard many people say that it is much more difficult for an adult brain to absorb a new language than a child.
+I have heard many people say that it is much more difficult for an adult's brain to absorb a new language than a child's.
 I don't know if that's true, but children certainly seem to acquire language a lot more quickly and successfully than adults do.
 Since my only successful language learning experience was learning English as a child, I adopted as a principle that I would approach learning French the way a child would.

 From this principle I concluded that I would not take any French classes.
 After all, French children don't learn French in French class.
-They just speak their kid French and gradually refine their skills by listening carefully to and imitating other French speakers.
+They just speak their kid-like French and gradually refine their skills by listening carefully to and imitating other French speakers.

 I read somewhere that when learning a new language, you should start by reading essays, which definitely rings true for me.
 The reason to start with essays and news articles in particular, is that they are short and are written as clearly as possible so as to convey their information effectively.
 In contrast, when reading fiction, you have to read between the lines to appreciate their full meaning, which is a very difficult thing to do when you're still learning the language.